 OFFICIAL SUBMISSION GUIDELINES

-Muddy Puddle Press is seeking submissions from writers of one-sentence stories.
+Muddy Puddle Press is seeking submissions from writers for Book#2 One-sentence Stories.
 Guidelines are minimal; all stories will be vetted and softly edited to ensure they are followed.

 - Each must tell a story.
 Choose your topic — fact/fiction, serious, sad, happy, frivolous, witty, nostalgic….